buntec/vscode-scalavista/README.md

 The extension is activated upon opening any Scala source file.
 On first activation it will try to download the latest version of the scalavista-server jars.
-(The user is prompted before downloading begins.)
+(The user is always prompted before downloading begins.)
 Afterwards the extension will
-launch a server instance in the background.
+launch the language server in the background.

 To get the most out of this extension, a `scalavista.json` file should be generated using the sbt companion plugin.